6 Hours of Watkins Glen: History

-The first Watkins Glen Grand Prix was held in 1948 on a 6.6-mile course around Watkins Glen State Park and the village of Watkins Glen.
+The first Watkins Glen Grand Prix was held in 1948 on a 6.6-mile course around Watkins Glen State Park and going through the village of Watkins Glen.
 Cameron Argetsinger, a Cornell law student and SCCA member, organized the event along with the local Chamber of Commerce.
-The 8-lap, 52.8-mile race was won by Frank Griswold in a pre-war Alfa Romeo 8C.
+The 8-lap, 52.8-mile race was won by Frank Griswold in a pre-war Alfa Romeo 8C 2900B.
 In 1950, three spectators were injured during a support race, and driver Sam Collier was killed during the Grand Prix.
 The 1951 event became a part of the new SCCA National Sports Car Championship series.
 In 1952, twelve spectators were injured and one killed when a car left the circuit in the village.
 This led organizers to move the course to a hillside southwest of Watkins Glen for 1953.
 Drivers complained of poor visibility and run-off, prompting the construction of a permanent circuit, today called Watkins Glen International, in 1956.

 In 1963, the race switched to the SCCA's new series, the United States Road Racing Championship.
 In 1968, the race was expanded to six hours, and joined the World Sportscar Championship.
 Along with the 24 Hours of Daytona and 12 Hours of Sebring, the Six Hours of Watkins Glen served as an American round of the WSC from 1968 until 1981, traditionally held during the summer.
 With the track's bankruptcy and the FIA's decision not to return the World Championship to the United States in 1982, the event was not held again until 1984.
 It returned as an event for the IMSA Camel GT Championship.